88006 Textiles: Dye Methods6cp; 3hpw (workshop)

 Fashion and Textiles

 This subject introduces students to methods of generating resist textile patterning through techniques such as binding, stitching, tying and pleating.
-The studio explores natural fibers and fabrics and their relationship to dye techniques.
+The studio explores natural fibbers and fabrics and their relationship to dye techniques.
 Through material experimentation, students develop textile concepts and colour sensibilities in a sophisticated and individual way.
 An emphasis throughout the subject is placed on a professional and sustainable print room practice.

 Spring session, City campus